 Start your day a little earlier and get into a healthy morning routine, it can seriously change so much in your life.
-Here I share 5 things I try to do every morning before 8 am, well before even 7 am, because they make my day so much better and more tolerable.
+Here I share 5 morning habits I try to do every day before 8 am, because they make my day so much better and more tolerable.
 But let’s pretend I’m a normal human for this one post, can we, okay?

 Okay, we’ve heard it many times: people who are successful have some type of a morning routine that helps them achieve what they want.
 Many of these successful people routines involve reading, exercise and meditation.

 Well, this morning routine is a little different.
 It’s mine.
-I’m a mom of an almost 2-year old and I often can’t even afford to dream of a morning routine.
+I’m a mom of a 2-year old and I often can’t even afford to dream of a morning routine.

 And meditate?
 Hahahaa, please.
 Actually, I think I’m doing it while I’m unloading the dishwasher in the morning, so that might be right.